Skip to content

 }

-We actually could have had the same effect by using a type alias
+We actually could have achieved the same effect by using a type alias

 type DiaryEntry = {